 Barletta projected to win Pennsylvania GOP Senate primary as House battles roil state

-Pennsylvania U.S. Rep. Lou Barletta was projected to defeat state Rep. Jim Christiana Tuesday in the Republican primary to determine who will face incumbent Democratic Sen. Bob Casey in November.
+Pennsylvania U.S. Rep. Lou Barletta is projected to defeat state Rep. Jim Christiana in Tuesday's Republican primary to determine who will face incumbent Democratic Sen. Bob Casey in November.

+Casey is among 10 Democratic senators seeking re-election this year in states won by Trump, making him a target for Republicans.

+"This election will be a choice between a candidate who fights for working families and a candidate who fights for the corporate interests that stack the deck against them," Casey's campaign said in a statement.
+"It will be a choice between a candidate who stands up to President Trump when he’s wrong and a candidate who believes President Trump can do no wrong."

-Barletta's victory continues President Trump's winning streak in Republican primaries.
+Barletta's victory continues President Trump's winning streak in contested Republican primaries.
 Barletta was a Trump supporter before the 2016 presidential nomination was settled.
 That loyalty earned him Trump's early support in the Senate race, as well as recorded telephone calls last weekend featuring the president backing Barletta "fully, strongly and proudly."

+Last week, Trump urged GOP Senate primary voters to support Rep. Jim Renacci in Ohio and oppose former coal company executive Don Blankenship in West Virginia.
+Renacci won and Blankenship lost.

-In the gubernatorial primary, the other big Republican race, state Sen. Scott Wagner was holding a narrow lead over retired businessman and Army veteran Paul Mango.
-The winner will face incumbent Democratic Gov. Tom Wolf in November.
+In the GOP gubernatorial primary, state Sen. Scott Wagner was projected to narrowly defeat businessman, Army veteran and first-time candidatae Paul Mango and face Democratic Gov. Tom Wolf in November.

+Wagner, a waste-hauling millionaire, pumped more than $10 million of his own cash into his campaign and has spread hundreds of thousands more around the state since last year to boost GOP committees and candidates.
+But he will be an underdog against Wolf, who holds a substantial money advantage: Wolf headed into May with $14 million in his campaign account, while Wagner reported $2.2 million.

 While Republicans focused on primaries for statewide office, Democrats have been keeping a close eye on races they see as key in their efforts to win back the House of Representatives.